-The first time a car drives down a snow covered road, it moves slowly and carefully and it creates a track.
-The next car will very likely follow the same track because the track is a little easier and little faster to navigate.
+The first time a car drives down a snow covered road it moves slowly and carefully and it creates a track.
+The next car will very likely follow the track made by the first car, it’s easier to navigate than attempting to create a new one.
 The third car will quickly find the track and travel down it.
 As the track becomes more obvious, eventually, every car follows.
 The ease and pace of travel down that track increases with each car pass, and the track gets a little deeper and wider.

 Once on the track a car will have a very hard time getting off.
 The wheels will not easily jump out of the deep track.
-The snow is hard packed and can be as deep as the tire itself.
-It will take the car a lot of effort to get up and out of the track and onto fresh snow, where the car will have the hard work of starting a new track.
-It’s difficult.
+The snow is hard packed and can be as deep.
+It takes a lot of effort to get up out of the track and onto fresh snow where the car now has the difficult task of starting a new track.

-BUT If we are continually thinking faith thoughts, appreciating and thankful to God, thinking of bible verses, thinking of all the God possibilities on the planet, the people He wants us to reach, then those tracks take us to a destination of greater faith.
+BUT If we continually think faith thoughts, worshipful thoughts, thankfulness to God thoughts, bible verses, then those tracks take us to a destination of greater faith.

 Are you paying attention to your thinking?